Macrometacorp/docs/docs/cep/getting-started-stream-workers.md

 {"weight": 5}
 ```

-When you view the output for `SampleCargoAppDestStream`, you will see results similar to the following:
+When you view the output on the stream console for `SampleCargoAppDestStream`, you will see results similar to the following:

 ```sql
 [2021-08-27T14:12:15.795Z] {"weight":1}